Constitution of Brazil: Title 2

 Title 2 states the Fundamental Safeguards.
 It ensures basic rights to all citizens and foreigners residing in the Country, prohibits capital punishment, defines citizenship requirements, political rights, among other regulations.

 Title 3

 Title 3 regulates the state organization.
 It establishes Brasília as the nation's capital, describes the rights and duties of the states, the municipalities, as well as rules for the public staff.

 Title 4

 Title 4 is about the branches of government.
 It describes the attributes for every government branch, and the rules for amendments to the Constitution as well.

 Title 5

 Title 5 regulates the defense of the State and its democratic institutions.
 It rules the deployment of the armed forces, the national security baselines, and declaration of state of emergency.

 Title 6

 Title 6 comprises taxation and the nation's budget.
 It disposes on budget distribution among the Union's components and their competencies, and the nation's budget.

 Title 7

-Title 7 rules the economic activities in the country, the agricultural and urban policies, as well the state monopolies.
+Title 7 regulates the economic activities in the country, the agricultural and urban policies, as well the state monopolies.